 You should get a much better exchange rate in Egypt than if you exchange money before you arrive.
 You do not pay commission if you change your money in Egypt.
 It is best to arrive with some dollars or euros (all major ‘hard currencies’ are very acceptable and easily changed) and to get Egyptian cash on arrival.
 In fact some countries do not deal in Egyptian forex.
 You can change money at the visa offices in the airport arrival hall, so there is no need to come with any at all, even to pay for porters, taxi to the hotel etc. There are also ATM machines in the arrival hall at the airport.

-There are several ATMs on the East Bank in Luxor, notably behind the Luxor Museum, by Luxor Temple and outside the Winter Palace.
+There are several ATMs on the East Bank in Luxor, notably behind the Luxor Museum and outside the Winter Palace.